Skip to main content

 Assumptions that lead to documentation failures

-Assumption one: Labels and documentation are the same thing.
+Assumption one: Labels and documentation serve the same purpose.

-Assumption three: Small D2C shipments do not need hazardous paperwork.
+Assumption three: Small D2C shipments fall outside hazardous documentation requirements.

 How documentation failures disrupt operations